UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 <img src="images/mmrcnn.png" width="1000">
 </Figure>

 Page element extraction is the task of taking as input a representation of a page and from that representation extracting information.
 Optical character recognition is one such extraction task: given an image representation of a page, output a stream of characters.
-A stream of characters, however, is inadequate for representing how scientific papers communicate key points: the layout of the paper, specifically with regard to figures, tables, and equations, are integral in the communication of abstract concepts.
-It follows that our task requires that given an image representation input, we output a representation that both communicates the content of the paper as well as the layout.
+A stream of characters, however, is inadequate for representing how scientific papers communicate key information: the layout of the paper, specifically with regard to the position of figures, tables, and equations relative to text, are integral.
+It follows that our task requires that given an image representation input, we output a representation that both communicates the text content of the paper as well as the layout.

 To do this, we build a system that first identifies the location of each important element on a page, decides what type that element is, then extracts the textual information from within that element.
 For the first two steps, we adapt a popular model from the computer vision community, Faster-RCNN.
 Primarily used for identifying 3D objects in scene images, Faster-RCNN uses specialized convolutional neural networks to first output many regions of interests within a scene, and then classifies each region of interest.
 Our adaptation of this model solves the issue of domain transfer; while the out of box model is built to handle 3D, densely populated images, our adaptation specifically handles 2D, sparse images.
 We identify that the core problem with the original model is that it's unable to produce accurate bounding box predictions over our documents.
 We replace the neural network that produces regions of interest and instead use a grid proposal system.
 Because we know that 2D documents are typeset and regular, we utilize the fact that white space is used as visual separators to divide the papers into a grid.
 For each cell in the grid, we find all connected pixel regions, then draw a bounding box over the boundary connected regions.
 We then pass these proposals into the F-RCNN classifier to obtain labels such as body text, equations, tables, etc.